bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/Plugins.rst

 :index:`[TAG=Plugin->ldap] <pair: Plugin; ldap>`

 This plugin is intended to backup (and restore) the contents of a LDAP server.
 It uses normal LDAP operation for this.
-The package **bareos-filedaemon-ldap-python-plugin** (:index:`Version >= 15.2.0 <pair: bareos-15.2.0; LDAP Plugin>`) contains an example configuration file, that must be adapted to your envirnoment.
+The package **bareos-filedaemon-ldap-python-plugin** (:sinceVersion:`15.2.0: LDAP Plugin`) contains an example configuration file, that must be adapted to your envirnoment.

 Cephfs Plugin
 ~~~~~~~~~~~~~

 :index:`[TAG=Plugin->ceph->cephfs] <triple: Plugin; ceph; cephfs>` :index:`[TAG=Ceph->Cephfs Plugin] <pair: Ceph; Cephfs Plugin>`

 Opposite to the :ref:`Rados Backend <SdBackendRados>` that is used to store data on a CEPH Object Store, this plugin is intended to backup a CEPH Object Store via the Cephfs interface to other media.
-The package **bareos-filedaemon-ceph-plugin** (:index:`Version >= 15.2.0 <pair: bareos-15.2.0; Cephfs Plugin>`) contains an example configuration file, that must be adapted to your envirnoment.
+The package **bareos-filedaemon-ceph-plugin** (:sinceVersion:`15.2.0: Cephfs Plugin`) contains an example configuration file, that must be adapted to your envirnoment.

 Rados Plugin
 ~~~~~~~~~~~~

 :index:`[TAG=Plugin->ceph->rados] <triple: Plugin; ceph; rados>` :index:`[TAG=Ceph->Rados Plugin] <pair: Ceph; Rados Plugin>`

 Opposite to the :ref:`Rados Backend <SdBackendRados>` that is used to store data on a CEPH Object Store, this plugin is intended to backup a CEPH Object Store via the Rados interface to other media.
-The package **bareos-filedaemon-ceph-plugin** (:index:`Version >= 15.2.0 <pair: bareos-15.2.0; CEPH Rados Plugin>`) contains an example configuration file, that must be adapted to your envirnoment.
+The package **bareos-filedaemon-ceph-plugin** (:sinceVersion:`15.2.0: CEPH Rados Plugin`) contains an example configuration file, that must be adapted to your envirnoment.

 GlusterFS Plugin
 ~~~~~~~~~~~~~~~~

 :index:`[TAG=Plugin->glusterfs] <pair: Plugin; glusterfs>` :index:`[TAG=GlusterFS->Plugin] <pair: GlusterFS; Plugin>`

 Opposite to the :ref:`GFAPI Backend <SdBackendGfapi>` that is used to store data on a Gluster system, this plugin is intended to backup data from a Gluster system to other media.
-The package **bareos-filedaemon-glusterfs-plugin** (:index:`Version >= 15.2.0 <pair: bareos-15.2.0; GlusterFS Plugin>`) contains an example configuration file, that must be adapted to your envirnoment.
+The package **bareos-filedaemon-glusterfs-plugin** (:sinceVersion:`15.2.0: GlusterFS Plugin`) contains an example configuration file, that must be adapted to your envirnoment.

 python-fd Plugin
 ~~~~~~~~~~~~~~~~